pragya25bai10479-svg/ProgrammingInJava/README.md

 7. Save Report
 8. Exit

+Select an option by entering its number and pressing Enter.

+### Testing Instructions

+The project contains test cases in:

+tests/TestCases.txt

+The following functions should be tested:

+Creating a trip
+Adding a traveler
+Adding an expense
+Viewing expenses
+Updating an expense
+Deleting an expense
+Performing budget analysis
+Saving the report
+Handling invalid input
+Exiting the application

 ### Output
-The application displays travel information, expense records, total expenses, category-wise analysis, and budget status.
-A report can also be saved as a text file.
+The application displays trip details, traveler information, expense records, total expenses, category-wise expenses, and budget status.

 ### Future Scope
-Add a graphical user interface.
+Graphical user interface.
-Add database connectivity.
+Database connectivity.
-Add charts for expense analysis.
+Expense charts and visualizations.
-Add multiple trip profiles.
+Multiple trip profiles.
-Add login and user authentication.
+User login and authentication.

 ### Conclusion
-The Smart Travel Budget Planner demonstrates practical use of Java and Object-Oriented Programming concepts to solve a real-world travel budget management problem.
+Smart Travel Budget Planner demonstrates the practical use of Java and Object-Oriented Programming concepts to develop a simple travel expense management system.